emaphis/get-programming-fsharp/Lessons/Lesson05/readme.txt

-Lesson 5 - Trusting the compiler
+Lesson 5 - Trusting the compiler  - pg 58